 - The Devil in the Middle Ages: A Reader (with Richard Raiswell, UPEI) (under contract).

-- The Qualiscunque descriptio Islandiae of Oddur Einarsson: Text and Translation.
+- The Qualiscunque descriptio Islandiae of Oddur Einarsson: Study and Translation.

-- The Devil in the Western Tradition (with Michelle D. Brock and Richard Raiswell).
+- The Routledge History of the Devil in the Western Tradition (with Michelle D. Brock and Richard Raiswell) (under contract).

-- The Middle Ages, Late Antiquity, Ancient Greek and Roman civilization, ecclesiastical and cultural history, demons and spirits, Iceland.
+- The European Middle Ages, Late Antiquity, Ancient Greek and Roman civilization

 - 54:153 World History to 1500